Wreck Point

 About This Dive Spot

-Wreck Point is a shallow dive site featuring a shipwreck at depths of 5 to 18 meters (16-59 feet).
-The wreck is visible from the surface, and divers can observe marine life such as lionfish, damselfish, blue-green chromis, and hawkfish, along with table and brain corals.
+Wreck Point is a shallow dive site centered on a shipwreck lying between about 5 and 18 meters.
+The wreck can be seen from the surface, making it an easy feature to navigate.
+Divers can expect reef life around the structure, including lionfish, damselfish, blue-green chromis, and hawkfish, along with table and brain corals.

 Where is this?